 If you'd like to avoid huge crowds, the Crissy Field Overlook, and Inspiration Point in the Presidio offer great views.
 Bernal Heights Park is also a favorite among locals; you can put down a blanket and watch the fireworks from afar with the glittering lights of downtown to complete the San Francisco portrait.

 03 of 04

-Sausalito begins its three-part Fourth of July celebration with what else but a parade from 10 a.m to noon that includes floats, bands, clowns, classic cars and balloons.
+Sausalito begins its three-part Fourth of July celebration with a parade from 10 a.m to noon that includes floats, bands, clowns, classic cars and balloons.
 The parade starts at Second and Main streets and ends at Caledonia and Bee streets.
 Starting at noon at Dunphy Park, after the parade, there will be live music, dancing, food and old-fashioned games like tug-of-war and an egg toss.
 The finale from 6:30 to 9:30 p.m. at Gabrielson Park has more live music and food trucks, topped off with the city’s fireworks show at 9 p.m.

 04 of 04

 One of the best views of San Francisco's two fireworks displays over San Francisco Bay is from the water.
 Take your choice of packages that offer snacks and drinks, a full-course meal or no food served.
 Ticket prices vary.

 - Red and White Fleet offers four cruises that leave from Pier 43 1/2 in Fisherman's Wharf.